 As a school, we have embarked on a journey to develop and embrace important values, traits and learning skills that we strongly believe are vital for life in the 21st Century.

-At the heart of this exciting new Pastoral Curriculum we have The Learning Tree (please see overleaf), which you will soon see around the school as the curriculum is introduced to the children.
-The tree is made up of the values, thinking skills and traits and symbolises the children’s growth as they move up through the School
+At the heart of this exciting new Pastoral Curriculum we have The Learning Tree, which is made up of the values, thinking skills and traits and symbolises the children’s growth as they move up through the School

 Values – Underpinning everything we do are the roots of the tree and they represent the six core values of: freedom of thought, responsibility, respect, courage, trust and patience.
 These values have been chosen as they reflect our school aims and ethos.